LKS-CHART/blog/README.md

 - Make any edits based on the comments from the reviewers.

-- Merge the PR when it's approved
+- Merge the PR when it's approved.

 ## Blog team